ClusterHQ/flocker/docs/install/install-node.rst

 * You will need permission for SSH access from your laptop.
 * Depending on your usage of Flocker, you will require access to a range of ports.
-  For example, specifying which ports to make available are specified in the  :ref:`aws-install` documentation.
+  For example, specifying which ports to make available are included in the  :ref:`aws-install` documentation.
 * Flocker's container management features depend on Docker.
   You will need to make sure `Docker (at least 1.8) is installed`_ and running.